 What is the difference between a solid rear axle (SRA) and an independent rear suspension (IRS)?
 Pros and cons?
 Which one is right for me?
 Let's dig into the long debated topic of which one is best, SRA vs. IRS.

-Before we get too far into the weeds, Valor Offroad offers wheels for both SRA and IRS fitments.
-The general rule of thumb is any wheel will fit an IRS application however because a SRA requires an aggressive negative offset, only certain wheel styles will fit the rear axle.
+Before we get too far into the weeds, Valor Offroad offers atv wheels for both SRA and IRS fitments.
+Because an SRA fitment requires an aggressive negative offset, only certain wheel styles will fit the rear axle.
 Check out our Solid Rear Axle collection to check out all of our options if after reading below you think SRA is the best fit for you.

 Solid Rear Axle

 The original and oldest option of ATV axle design, the solid rear axle (SRA) is a standard for most work, farm and ranch style operations.
 Because the axle is one solid piece, there are less moving parts involved which means, in theory, there are less parts to go bad or need replacement over time.
 On SRA style ATVs, the rear axle is a solid pipe connecting both rear wheels for unmatched strength while offering very limited flexibility.

 - SRAs were designed to have a lower rolling center, decreasing that uneasy feeling like your machine is going to tip on uneven terrain.

 - Solid Rear Axle machines maintain relative ground clearance (depending on tire plus sizing compared to OEM sizes), allowing the driver to know the exact amount of clearance while driving, crawling or traversing an obstacle.

 - As you add weight/accessories to the rear of the machine, clearance remains constant.

 - If the terrain ever gets super technical, a solid rear axle can make for a very rough ride.
 Because of the rigidity of the solid axle, the overall flexibility takes a huge hit.